Your USF College Admissions Questions Answered

 Here’s an example: “B” grade earned in AP Spanish course = 3.0 unweighted GPA; 3.0 unweighted plus 1 Quality Point (AP) = 4.0 GPA for AP Spanish course.

 These courses may also help you earn college credit before you even step on campus!
-You can learn more about credit-by-exam equivalents here.
+Learn more about credit-by-exam equivalents here.

 How long will it take for me to get a decision, and how will I find out?